-Site M0088 is on a trench-fill basin (Basin N2) floor in the northern Japan Trench (Figure F6).
-The basin has an elongated shape with a north-south trend and water depths around 7520-7550 m.
+Site M0088 is located on the trench-fill basin floor of Basin N2 in the northern Japan Trench (Figure F6).
+The basin has an elongated shape with a north-south trend and water depths around 7520-7550 mbsl.
 A horseshoe-shaped depression occurs at the lowest part of the landward slope.
-Two thick acoustically transparent layers are the most characteristic features seen in the subbottom profiles (Figure F29).
+Two thick, acoustically transparent layers are the most characteristic features seen in the subbottom profiles (Figure F29).
 A thin (\sim 2 m) package of semitransparent materials occurs above the upper acoustically transparent layer (>10 m thick).
 A \sim 10 m thick package of high-amplitude reflections separates the upper transparent layer from a lower transparent layer (\sim 7-8 m thick).
 The lowest layers of basin fill comprise a package of acoustically laminated materials with generally lower amplitude.